List of House of the Dragon characters: Otto Hightower

 Otto Hightower (portrayed by Rhys Ifans) is the father of Ser Gwayne Hightower and Queen Alicent Hightower who served as the Hand of the King on the Small Council under King Jaehaerys the Conciliator, King Viserys I Targaryen and King Aegon II Targaryen.
-Following the death of Queen Aemma Arryn, he makes Alicent get close to the grieving king, which later results in their marriage and the birth of Otto's eldest grandchild Aegon.
-Otto is pressured by his older brother Lord Hobert Hightower to help make Aegon the heir to the Iron Throne over the chosen heir Princess Rhaenyra Targaryen as it would strengthen their house's power.
-He is later dismissed as Hand of the King by Viserys after he discovers that Otto set Alicent up to become his wife and believes Otto's judgment to be compromised.
-Ten years later, he is reinstated as Hand of the King following the sudden death of Lord Lyonel Strong, orchestrated by Larys Strong to help Alicent who wanted her father to regain his position.
-Otto then spent several years conspiring with fellow Small Council members Ser Tyland Lannister, Lord Jasper Wylde, and Grand Maester Orwyle to eventually usurp the throne and make Aegon king while Viserys was slowly succumbing to his crippling illness.
-Following Viserys' death, he finally enacts their plan and Aegon is quickly crowned king.
+Following the death of Queen Aemma Arryn, he encourages Alicent to become close to the grieving king; this results in their marriage and the birth of Otto's eldest grandchild Aegon.
+Otto is pressured by his older brother, Lord Hobert Hightower, to make Aegon the heir to the Iron Throne over Viserys's chosen heir, Princess Rhaenyra Targaryen, as it would strengthen their house's power.
+He is dismissed as Hand of the King by Viserys when he discovers Otto set up Alicent to become his wife, believing Otto's judgment compromised by his desire for the throne.
+Ten years later, Otto is reinstated as Hand of the King following the sudden death of Lord Lyonel Strong, orchestrated by Larys Strong to help Alicent, who wanted her father to regain his position.
+Otto spends several years conspiring with fellow Small Council members Ser Tyland Lannister, Lord Jasper Wylde, and Grand Maester Orwyle to usurp the throne and crown Aegon king, while Viserys succumbs to his crippling illness.
+Upon Viserys' death, Otto enacts their plan of crowning Aegon king.

-In season 2, Otto urges Aegon to be tough on the smallfolk of King's Landing to secure resources for the impending war with Rhaenyra and her supporters.
-Following the murder of his great-grandson Prince Jaehaerys Targaryen, Otto orders a public funeral procession to help turn the smallfolk against Rhaenyra.
-He is later outraged and insults Aegon after he learns that he had ordered the execution of dozens of innocents so Aegon could get vengeance for the death of his son.
-He also questions Aegon's judgment after Ser Arryk Cargyll had been sent by Ser Criston Cole to assassinate Rhaenyra while Otto was trying to turn public perception against her instead of seeking immediate retribution.
-When Aegon dismisses Otto's efforts that helped make him king, Otto attempts to leave but Aegon orders him to step down as Hand of the King and makes Criston his replacement.
-Otto then returns to Oldtown with plans to mentor his youngest grandson Prince Daeron Targaryen.
-Sometime after leaving King's Landing, Otto is taken captive and held in an unknown location.
+In season 2, Otto urges Aegon to be miserly towards the smallfolk of King's Landing, thus securing resources in the impending war with Queen Rhaenyra and her supporters.
+Upon the murder of his great-grandson Prince Jaehaerys Targaryen, Otto orders a public funeral procession to turn the smallfolk against Rhaenyra, but Aegon's vengeance is unabated, and he orders the execution of dozens of innocents to apprehend one guilty man.
+This prompts Otto to openly question Aegon's judgment, as does the sending of Ser Arryk Cargyll upon Ser Criston Cole's advice to assassinate Rhaenyra.
+When Aegon dismisses Otto's efforts that helped make him king, Otto attempts to leave, but Aegon orders him to step down as Hand of the King and makes Criston his replacement.
+Otto returns to Oldtown with plans to mentor his youngest grandson Prince Daeron Targaryen.
+Sometime after leaving King's Landing, Otto is taken captive and secreted in an unknown location.

+In season 3, it is revealed that Lord Larys Strong has Otto captured and kept him in the black cells beneath the Red Keep.
+When Rhaenyra takes King's Landing, Daemon finds Otto in the cells and brings him to the throne room.
+To make an example of her enemies, Daemon urges Rhaenyra to execute Otto, and she beheads him.